abrahambotros/geocoder/README.md

 ## Type-checking

-To run type-checks, run the included script from the root directory of this
+To run type-checks via (mypy)[http://mypy-lang.org/], run the included script from the root directory of this project:
-project:

 ```
 ./type_check.sh